Part-Based Models Improve Adversarial Robustness: Introduction

 Our work presents a novel alternative to improve adversarial training: we propose to utilize \emph{additional supervision} that allows for \emph{a richer learning signal}.
 We hypothesize that an auxiliary human-aligned learning signal will guide the model to learn more robust and more generalized features.

-To demonstrate this idea, we propose the idea of a \emph{part-based model}: a classifier that makes predictions by recognizing the parts of the object in a bottom-up manner.
+To demonstrate this idea, we propose to classify images with a \emph{part-based model} that makes predictions by recognizing the parts of the object in a bottom-up manner.
 We make use of images that are annotated with part segmentation masks.
 We propose a simple two-stage model that combines \emph{a segmentation model} with \emph{a classifier}.
-An image is first fed into the segmenter which outputs a pixel-wise segmentation of the object parts in a given input; this mask is then passed to the classifier which predicts the class label based solely on this segmentation mask.
+An image is first fed into the segmenter which outputs a pixel-wise segmentation of the object parts in a given input; this mask is then passed to a tiny classifier which predicts the class label based solely on this segmentation mask.
 The entire part-based model is trained end-to-end with a combination of segmentation and classification losses. \figref{fig:diagram} illustrates our model.
 The idea is that this approach may guide the model to attend more to global shape than to local fine-grained texture, hopefully yielding better robustness.
 We then combine this part-based architecture with adversarial training to encourage it to be robust against adversarial examples.

-We show that our classifier achieves strong levels of robustness on three realistic datasets: Part-ImageNet~\citep{he_partimagenet_2021}, Cityscapes~\citep{meletis_cityscapespanopticparts_2020}, and PASCAL-Part~\citep{chen_detect_2014}.
+We show that our model achieves strong levels of robustness on three realistic datasets: Part-ImageNet~\citep{he_partimagenet_2021}, Cityscapes~\citep{meletis_cityscapespanopticparts_2020}, and PASCAL-Part~\citep{chen_detect_2014}.
 Our part-based models outperform the ResNet-50 baselines on both clean and adversarial accuracy simultaneously. \textbf{For any given value of clean accuracy, our part models achieve more than 10 percentage points higher adversarial accuracy compared to the baseline on Part-ImageNet} (see \figref{fig:tradeoff_intro}).
 This improvement can be up to \generaladvaccincrease{} percentage points in the other datasets we evaluate on (see \figref{fig:tradeoff}). \textbf{Alternatively, given the same level of adversarial robustness, our part models outperform the baseline by up to 15 percentage points on clean accuracy} (see Table~\ref{tab:main}).

 Our part-based models also improve non-adversarial robustness, without any specialized training or data augmentation.
 Compared to a ResNet-50 baseline, our part models are more robust to synthetic corruptions~\citep{hendrycks_benchmarking_2019} as well as less biased toward non-robust ``texture features''~\citep{geirhos_imagenettrained_2019}.
 Additionally, since our part models can distinguish between the background and the foreground of an image, they are less vulnerable to distribution shifts in the background~\citep{xiao_noise_2021}.
 These three robustness properties are all highly desirable and enabled by the part-level supervision.
 We believe that our part-based model is the first promising example of how a richer supervised training signal can substantially improve the robustness of neural networks.